Lighting Fundamentals for VFX 2025

 In this lesson, we will capture a standard lighting dataset for a VFX shoot.
 We'll look at shooting the main plate, reference plates, the HDRI, photogrammetry, set measurements and reference photography of the light rig.

 In this lesson, we'll look at what a lighter can expect to be provided with for a VFX shot for lighting.
 This includes the set scan, witness cameras, HDRIs and additional onset reference.
-We'll also look at creating a first pass of our latlong HDRI map.
+We'll also look at prepping our onset data into organised folders.

 • Week 05.
 Refining our HDRI in Nuke